UK to award contracts for work on nuclear subs

+UPDATE 1-Amazon error sends some shoppers to dog photo, not product page

+June 7 Amazon.com Inc told some shoppers on Wednesday that there was a problem when they were trying to view product listings.

-CHICAGO Britain is set to announce this week the award of 350 million pounds of contracts for design work on new nuclear-armed submarines, a government official said on Sunday, a move that may cause friction in the coalition government.
+CHICAGO May 21 Britain is set to announce this week the award of 350 million pounds ($560 million) of contracts for design work on new nuclear-armed submarines, a government official said on Sunday, a move that may cause friction in the coalition government.

 The decision signals that Prime Minister David Cameron's centre-right Conservatives remain committed to acquiring a costly new nuclear submarine fleet despite calls from their junior Liberal Democrat coalition partners to consider a cheaper alternative nuclear deterrent.